salsita/node-pg-migrate/README.md

 `pgm` is a helper object that provides migration operations and `run` is the callback to call when you are done.

 **IMPORTANT**
 Calling the migration functions on `pgm` doesn't actually migrate your database.
-These functions just add sql commands to a stack that is is run.
+These functions just add sql commands to a stack that is run.

 #### Automatic Down Migrations